The Zoo Story: Production history

-The two-act play Peter and Jerry had its world premiere at the Hartford Stage in 2004, with Pam MacKinnon directing and Frank Wood as Peter.
+The two-act play Peter and Jerry had its world premiere at the Hartford Stage in 2004, with Pam MacKinnon directing and Frank Wood as Peter, Johanna Day as Ann, and Fred Weller as Jerry.

 The play was produced Off-Broadway at the Second Stage Theatre in 2007, and starred Bill Pullman, Dallas Roberts and Johanna Day.
 It was titled Peter and Jerry.

 The play, titled Edward Albee's At Home at the Zoo played at American Conservatory Theater in San Francisco in June 2009, with Anthony Fusco as Peter, René Augesen as his wife Ann, and Manoel Felciano as Jerry.

 At Home at the Zoo had its Pittsburgh-area premiere as the inaugural show of the Ghostlight Theatre Troupe in Gibsonia, Pennsylvania in July 2010.
 It starred Rich Kenzie as Peter, Mary Romeo as Ann and Ned Johnstone as Jerry and was directed by Gabe Herlinger.

-At Home at the Zoo opened on February 23, 2018, at New York's The Signature Theater, starring Katie Finneran, Robert Sean Leonard and Paul Sparks.
+At Home at the Zoo opened on February 23, 2018, at New York's Signature Theatre, starring Katie Finneran, Robert Sean Leonard and Paul Sparks.

 In popular culture

 The Zoo Story is referenced in the 1993 film Grumpy Old Men.

 The Zoo Story is a central element in the 2008 novel Qiṣṣat hadīqat al-ḥayawān (English: The Zoo Story), by Moroccan playwright and novelist Yūsuf Fāḍil, set in the milieu of actors and playwrights in 1970s Morocco and Moroccans in Paris.
 The two main characters of the novel, Al-Sīmū and Rašīd, want to perform a Moroccan version of the play, but their copy of Albee's work is missing essential pages.

 The Zoo Story is referenced in Jay McInerney's 1988 novel Story of My Life, Michel Tremblay’s 1992 memoir Douze Coups de Théâtre (English: Twelve Opening Acts), and Bill Hader's TV series Barry (2018).

+The Zoo Story is referenced in the 2024 film Woman of the Hour.
+While on a date with a serial killer, the main character of the film, played by Anna Kendrick, refers to The Zoo Story and quotes the line “Sometimes it’s necessary to go a long distance out of the way in order to come back a short distance correctly”.

+Adaptations

+An ITV Granada adaptation broadcast on 12 January 1961 as an episode of the TV series ITV Television Playhouse, starring Peter Sallis as Peter and Kenneth Haigh as Jerry.